transitorykris/goldblum/README.md

 ## What is it?

-A golang webserver that allows adding new endpoints while it's running!
+A golang webserver that allows adding new endpoints and modifying the source code for old endpoints live!

 ## Why?